-Primarily for somewhat intermediate shooters, this is an introduction to Tactical Training, and is offered privately or in small groups (2-4).
+Primarily for somewhat intermediate shooters, this is an introduction to Tactical Training, and is offered usually in groups of 1-4.
 Most people who own a handgun practice at commercial ranges (which usually disallow holsters), standing in one spot, shooting at one target from a ready position, and using slow, deliberate fire to maximize marksmanship.
 While this is a necessary step in your development, it does little good when you are faced with an armed carjacker in a parking garage.

 This course is taught entirely at a private outdoor range NE of McKinney.
 Students draw and fire at FBI targets, do rapid-fire and timed drills for marksmanship, shoot at multiple targets, shoot from concealment, and reload during timed drills.

 Students will also learn flash-picture acquisition.
 The goal is to maximize speed, accuracy, and efficiency.